-Henley Centre for Entrepreneurship creative spark Georgia project case study
+Henley Centre for Entrepreneurship Creative Spark Georgia project case study

 In the first year of the research project the start-up business Sapo was a major success story, producing homemade, natural and child-friendly soaps in the shape of animals.
 Sapo benefited from the project's Start-Up Incubator, increasing its production and sales, and went onto become an international winner in the creative category of the Big Idea Challenge 2019.
 In addition to gaining prize money, Sapo received expert mentoring and an invitation to the Startup Sprint led by London Accelerator.

-Thanks to the project's support, Phubber are now exploring international business opportunities, Villam App and Hardware received an invitation to pitch for funding at the Global Startup Foundation's Entrepreneurship Summit and Elven Technologies won the Georgia IDEAFEST Competition and earned £1,000 prize money to develop their business idea further and turn their prototype into a final product.
+Thanks to the project's support, Phubber are now exploring international business opportunities, Villam App and Hardware received an invitation to pitch for funding at the Global Startup Foundation's Entrepreneurship Summit and Elven Technologies won the Georgia IDEAFEST Competition, earning £1,000 prize money to develop their business idea further and turn their prototype into a final product.
 Perhaps most impressively of all, Unikeys won a 'digital demo day' and were rewarded with a chance to meet potential investors through the prestigious Georgia Innovation and Technology Agency (GITA).

 Creative Spark Georgia Joint Research Advisory Group